gar1t/workshop-2018-nov/README.md

 ### Workshop time

-We spend the four hour workshop period moving each team forward.
+We spend the four hour workshop moving each team forward.
 We use the face-to-face time as an opportunity for in-depth collaboration.

+Because of the wide scope of effort, we don't set hard goals for the face-to-face workshop time.
+Work may continue after Nov 30.

 ### Post workshop